 - 1. The Assembly conducts its annual work in two sessions.
 The first session begins on the third Monday of January and the second session on the first Monday of September. - 2.
-The Assembly meets in extraordinary session when it is requested by the President of the Republic, the Prime Minister or by one-fifth of all the deputies. - 3.
-Extraordinary sessions are called by the Speaker of the Assembly on the basis of a determined agenda.
+The Assembly meets in extraordinary session when requested by the President of the Republic, the Prime Minister or by one-fifth of all the deputies. - 3.
+Extraordinary sessions are called by the Speaker of the Assembly on the basis of a defined agenda.

-- 1. The Assembly elects and discharges its chairman. - 2.
-The Assembly is organized and functions according to regulations approved by the majority of all the members.
+- 1. The Assembly elects and discharges its Speaker. - 2.
+The Assembly is organized and operates according to regulations approved by a majority of all its members.

-- 1. The Chairman chairs debates, directs the work, assures respect for the rights of the Assembly and its members, as well as represents the Assembly in relations with others. - 2.
+- 1. The Speaker chairs debates, directs the work, assures respect for the rights of the Assembly and its members, and represents the Assembly in relations with others. - 2.
 The highest civil employee of the Assembly is the General Secretary. - 3.
-Other services necessary for the functioning of the Assembly are carried out by other employees, as specified in the internal regulation.
+Other services necessary for the operation of the Assembly are carried out by other employees, as specified by internal regulations.

 - 1. The Assembly elects standing committees from its ranks and may also establish special committees. - 2.
-The Assembly has the right and, upon the request of one-fourth of its members is obliged, to designate investigation committees to review a particular issue.
-Its conclusions are not binding on the courts, but they may be made known to the office of the prosecutor, which evaluates them according to legal procedures.
+The Assembly has the right and, upon the request of one-fourth of its members, is obliged to designate investigatory committees to review a particular issue.
+Their conclusions are not binding on the courts, but they may be made known to the office of the prosecutor, which evaluates them according to legal procedures. - 3.
+Investigatory committees operate according to procedures set by law.

-3. Investigation committees operate according to the procedures set by law.
+- 1. The Assembly takes decisions by a majority of votes, in the presence of more than half of its members, except for cases where the Constitution provides for a qualified majority. - 2.
+Meetings of the deputies that are convened without being called in accordance with the regulations do not have any effect.

-- 1. The Assembly decides with a majority of votes, in the presence of more than half of its members, except for the cases where the Constitution provides for a qualified majority. - 2.
-Meetings of the deputies, which are convened without being called in accordance to the regulations, do not have any effect.
+1. Meetings of the Assembly are open.

-- 1. Meetings of the Assembly are open. - 2.
-At the request of the President of the Republic, the Prime Minister or one-fifth of the deputies, meetings of the Assembly may be closed, when a majority of all its members have voted in favour of it.
+2. At the request of the President of the Republic, the Prime Minister or one-fifth of the deputies, meetings of the Assembly may be closed when a majority of all its members have voted in favor of it.

-- 1. The Prime Minister and any other member of the Council of Ministers is obligated to answer to interpellations and questions of the deputies within three weeks. - 2.
+- 1. The Prime Minister and any other member of the Council of Ministers must answer interpellances and questions of the deputies within three weeks. - 2.
 A member of the Council of Ministers has the right to take part in meetings of the Assembly or of its committees; he is given the floor whenever he requests it. - 3.
-The heads of state institutions, on request of the parliamentary committees, give explanations and inform on specific issues of their activity to the extent that law permits.
+The heads of state institutions, at the request of the parliamentary committees, give explanations and information about specific issues of their activity to the extent that the law permits.